 After delivery, infants received customary routine care.
 Medical records were abstracted to obtain data regarding prenatal, labor and delivery, postpartum, and newborn course.

-For gestational age (36–44 weeks only), 90th percentiles were determined using eight newborn gender-ethnic groups (Caucasian or other, Black, Hispanic, or Asian), with adjustment for gestational age, field center, and parity (0, 1, and 2+).
-A newborn was considered to have a sum of skin folds >90th percentile if the sum was greater than the estimated 90th percentile for the baby's sex, gestational age, ethnicity, field center, and maternal parity.
-Otherwise, the newborn was considered to have a sum ≤90th percentile.
+The 90th percentiles for gestational age (30–44 weeks) were determined for eight newborn sex-ethnic groups (Caucasian or Other, Black, Hispanic, and Asian), with adjustment for gestational age, field center, and parity (0, 1, 2+) using quantile regression.
+A newborn was considered to have a birth weight >90th percentile if birth weight was greater than the estimated 90th percentile for the baby’s sex, gestational age, ethnicity, field center, and maternal parity.
+Otherwise, the newborn was considered to have a birth weight ≤90th percentile.

 Percent body fat >90th percentile.

 Fat mass was calculated from birth weight, length, and flank skinfold according to the equation given in Catalano et al. (16) that was based on measurements of total body electrical conductivity.
 The derived formula was also prospectively validated with estimates of fat mass by total body electrical conductivity.
 Percent body fat was then calculated as 100 × fat mass/birth weight.
 Percent body fat >90th percentile for gestational age (36–44 weeks only) was defined using the same methods as for birth weight >90th percentile.